 Unlike birth defects, which are congenital problems, birth injuries are caused by mechanical problems or lack of oxygen during childbirth.
 Most birth injuries are preventable with proper observation and care of the attending medical staff.

-Because these injuries are largely preventable, the medical staff that caused the accident may be held liable for damages.
+Because these injuries are largely preventable, the medical staff who caused the accident may be held liable for damages.